Skip to main content

 Set the Scene Environment

-In this section, we configured the basic scene settings to create an environment for the Solar System.
+In this section, we will configure the basic scene settings to create an environment for the Solar System.
 By setting the default tool to Wand and extending its interaction scope, users can easily interact with planets from a distance.
 Disabling gravity creates a realistic space-like environment where users can float freely.

 Configure Scene's Gameplay Setting